Gretna Renovation Page

 Current view of the Riddle Center.

-The Pittsylvania County Board of Supervisors is providing a total of $200,000 in Fiscal Years 2020 and 2021 to remodel the building interior.
-That work will begin after November 2020.
-The contractor and schedule will be determined after Fiscal Year 2021 begins on July 1, 2020.
+The Pittsylvania County the Board of Supervisors is providing $200,000 for the renovation.
+That work is estimated to begin in fall 2021.
+The contractor and schedule will be determined after Fiscal Year 2021 begins on July 1, 2021.

-The PPL Foundation (for Pittsylvania Public Library) is raising funds to provide new furniture, fixtures, and several upgrades to the building, including a patio/reading garden, a digital sign, and upgraded restroom facilities.
+The PPL Foundation (for Pittsylvania Public Library) is raising funds to provide new furniture, fixtures, and several upgrades to the building, including a patio/reading garden and a digital sign.
 The PPL Foundation is a 501(c)3 charitable organization established in 1984 to support capital and other projects for the library.
 The PPL Foundation has been instrumental in building the Chatham, Brosville/Cascade, Gretna, and Mt.
 Hermon libraries.

 The renovated Gretna library will make us of the entire 6,372 square foot building and its open, level site between Gretna High School and Gretna Middle School.
 It will offer a meeting room, small group/study room, a STEAM/program room, additional computers, lots more seating, a new teen space, and expanded adult and children’s reading areas.
 Bookshelf heights will be lower than the current shelves, making books more accessible and improving the look and security of the library.
 There will be more space for more books, audiobooks, large print books, and videos.
 The restroom facilities will be renovated to install hands-free toilets and faucets.
 A new exterior doorway will lead from the children’s reading area onto a 3,000 square foot outdoor patio space for programs and reading.
 The patio space will also provide seating for patrons to use while accessing the library’s free WiFi even when the library is closed.
 A digital sign will keep the public informed about library hours, services, and upcoming programs.